nithyabalasubram/capstone/README.md

 a) Create a Database in SQL(MariaDB), named “creditcard_capstone.”

-b) Create a Python and Pyspark Program to load/write the “Credit Card System Data” into RDBMS(creditcard_capstone)
+b) Create a Python and Pyspark Program to load/write the “Credit Card System Data” into RDBMS(creditcard_capstone).
 - Tables should be created by the following names in RDBMS:
 	- CDW_SAPP_BRANCH
 	- CDW_SAPP_CREDIT_CARD